dmjohnsson23/Ordain/README.md

 That's where Ordain comes in.
 Ordain is not designed as a single tool, but rather a common language that could theoretically be used by several different tools or libraries to perform tasks such as validation, code generation, and so forth.

+Ordain seeks to overcome the least common denominator problem, common to all "universal abstraction" tools, by way of two principles:

+1. Grant extensibility and fine-grained control of different targets by way of "Cannon tags"
+2. Tools are not required to implement the full spec, and should ignore any directives they do not understand

 The project currently exists as a rough draft of a basic specification, and a partially-implemented proof-of-concept parser for the syntax written in Python.
+Right now things are still very much conceptual.

-# Some Terminology
+## Some Terminology

 An *Ordination* is a schema written in the Ordain format.